athomasq/athomasq.github.io/navigation/about.md

 * Arguments about means are often arguments about variances.
 * Compassion, empathy and courtesy signal strength, not weakness.
 * Knowing your own preferences is the key to happiness.
 * No task is too small to do well.
+Attend to details.
 * If you don't blow your own trumpet, it shall remain unblown.
     - (I struggle with this)
+* Individuals matter more than institutions.
+* Technology is a force for good.
+Use it well.
+* Markets are the best way we know to allocate resources.
 * Big dreams, sincerity and enthusiasm are all good things.
 * Be ambitious in the service of abundance, not insecurity.
 * Cynics appear smart, but optimists change the world.

+Have fun, be good, work hard, stay happy, make a difference!

 <br/>